 Read on, because this article has just the thing for you.
-It examines a workout designed to build your pecs, widen your lats and shoulders, thus giving you the V-taper look that everyone will be so envious about.
-There are 6 exercises in the workout and it should take you about 45 minutes to complete it.
+It examines a workout routine designed to build your pecs, widen your lats and shoulders, thus giving you the V-taper look that everyone will be so envious about.
+There are 6 exercises in this V-taper workout and it should take you about 45 minutes to complete it.

 As with any workout, you should first prepare by warming up for 5 to 10 minutes with jumping jacks, jumping stars, jumping squats, burpees and some light cardio for 5 minutes.

 - You need to finish every set and rep of each exercise exactly as they are prescribed before proceeding to the next exercise.

 - You will rest around 30 seconds between each set and around 90 seconds between exercises.

 - You will do 4 sets of 10 to 15 reps of every exercise.

 - You should always go to failure on the third set.

 - Strive to increase the load for each machine exercise by 5 to 10 percent every week.

 And remember, always do the exercises with a proper form to avoid injury.